tohyuting/tp/docs/UserGuide.md

 Displays a list of available commands and their utility description.
 Narrows down to a specific command and its actual input format and samples if specified.
+The user guide can also be accessed by pressing F1 to copy the webpage link.
+Internet connection is needed to view the user guide.

 ![help message](images/helpMessage.png)